david-rockwood/fimpad/README.md

 ## Example 3: Chat with a base model

 You can write a few lines to establish context and get a little chat going.
-It is good to use labels and write it in a structured way.
+It is best to use labels and write in a structured way, so that the LLM has a predictable format to follow.
 In the following example there is regular alternation of speakers.
 I'm going to chat as Chauncey and have the LLM be Fiona.
 Here is the setup before the first generation:

 > Chauncey: I have been told that you are very intelligent and very creative.
 >